tommyettinger/anim8-gdx/README.md

       - Blue noise is also used normally by SCATTER and NEUE, as well as used strangely by CHAOTIC_NOISE.
     - This may have some issues when the palette is very small; it may not dither strongly enough by default for small palettes, which makes it look closer to NONE in those cases.
 It does fine with large palettes.
     - This changed in 0.2.12, and handles smooth gradients better now.
+In version 0.3.5, it changed again to improve behavior on small palettes.
   - CHAOTIC_NOISE
     - Like BLUE_NOISE, but it will dither different frames differently, and looks much more dirty/splattered.
     - This is an okay algorithm here for animations, but NEUE is much better, followed by SCATTER or PATTERN.
-    - This may be more useful when using many colors than when using just a few.
+    - This may be somewhat more useful when using many colors than when using just a few.
     - It's rather ugly with small palettes, and really not much better on large palettes.
   - SCATTER
     - A hybrid of DIFFUSION and BLUE_NOISE, this avoids some regular artifacts in Floyd-Steinberg by adjusting diffused error with blue-noise values.
     - This used to be the default and can still sometimes be the best here.
-    - Unlike DIFFUSION, this is quite suitable for animations, but some fluid shapes look better with CHAOTIC_NOISE or GRADIENT_NOISE, and subtle gradients in still images are handled best by PATTERN.
+    - Unlike DIFFUSION, this is quite suitable for animations, but some fluid shapes look better with CHAOTIC_NOISE or GRADIENT_NOISE, and subtle gradients in still images are handled best by PATTERN and well by NEUE.
     - You may want to use a lower dither strength with SCATTER if you encounter horizontal line artifacts; 0.75 or 0.5 should be low enough to eliminate them (not all palettes will experience these artifacts).
   - NEUE